AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-push.md

    1. Select **[!UICONTROL Save]**.
       ![Edit event step 2](assets/ajo-edit-event2.png)

 You just created an event configuration that is based on the mobile app experience events schema you created earlier as part of this tutorial.
-This event configuration will filter incoming experience events using your mobile app identifier, so you ensure only events initiated from your mobile app will trigger the journey you will build in the next step.
+This event configuration will filter incoming experience events using your specific event type (`application.test`), so you ensure only events with that specific type, initiated from your mobile app, will trigger the journey you build in the next step.
 In a real world scenario you might want to send push notifications from an external service, however the same concepts apply: from the external application send an experience event into Experience Platform that has specific fields you can use to apply conditions on before these events trigger a journey.

 ### Create the journey